i129f-Scripts/nvc-dhl-tracker/README.rst

 ::

-     pip install -e "."
+    pip install nvc-dhl-tracker

-Eventually, we will push it to pypi.org and you can install it with
+Or clone from github and run

 ::

-    pip install -e nvc-dhl-tracker
+     pip install -e "."

 Usage
 =====